 STEP #4: Stop sugars.
 Corn Syrup, Sugar, Agave, Coconut/Date/Palm Sugar, Honey and sugar substitutes.
 Some trigger one person.
 Some trigger others.

-Vegetables and Fruits are the Key Now
+Vegetables are the Key Now

 Everything you’ve done so far is to get to this point.